| Title: | A Collection of Functions for Graphing Correlation Matrices |

 Initial value for the scalar adjustment (zero by default) |

-Initial values for the column adjustments (random by default) |
+Initial values for the column adjustments (a vector or zeroes by default) |

 verbose |